Background Screening Policy

 - Assuming responsibility with the possibility of care, supervision, guidance, control or safety of minors under RISD’s supervision

-- Direct responsibility for managing funds on behalf of the college
+- direct responsibility for managing funds on behalf of the college

-- Responsibility for operating vehicles or equipment/machinery that could cause injury or harm to self or others
+- responsibility for operating vehicles or equipment/machinery that could cause injury or harm to self or others

-- Requirement for a certificate, professional license, or other accreditation.
+- requirement for a certificate, professional license, or other accreditation.

 Use of Screening Results

 A negative background check will not automatically or necessarily bar employment.
-Negative screening results will be reviewed on a case by case basis with consideration given to the EEOC’s suggested factors to consider when assessing criminal records.
+Negative screening results will be reviewed on a case by case basis with consideration given to the Equal Employment Opportunity Commission (EEOC) suggested factors to consider when assessing criminal records.
 RISD may engage a third-party provider to conduct background screening.
 RISD will comply with the requirements of the Fair Credit Reporting Act and the EEOC guidance on “Consideration of Arrest and Conviction Records in Employment Decisions under Title VII of the Civil Rights Act of 1964” and applicable state laws.
-In the event that a background screen conducted by a third party contains information that results in an adverse decision, the applicant will be notified in writing and be given a copy of the report and a summary of his/her rights prior to taking any adverse action.
+In the event that a background screen conducted by a third party contains information that results in an adverse decision, the applicant will be notified in writing and be given a copy of the report and a summary of their rights prior to taking any adverse action.

 If a background check is required for an existing employee taking on additional responsibilities, the results will be viewed in light of the overall employment relationship with the College.

-For example, a current employee has not previously had a background check in connection with their employment at RISD is contracted to teach in Continuing Education’s Young Artist program.
+For example, a current employee who has not previously had a background check in connection with their employment at RISD is contracted to teach in Continuing Education’s Young Artist program.
 As a condition of teaching in that program, the employee must successfully meet the background check requirements of that position.
 The results of the check reveal a conviction record that is incompatible with a position involving the possibility of care, supervision, guidance or control of minors.
 RISD will further review the results of the background check as it relates to the employee’s primary position and may take action in accordance with the EEOC’s guidance and applicable state laws.